Bayingolin Mongol Autonomous Prefecture: History

 In a 2017 announcement from officials in Bayingolin Mongol Autonomous Prefecture, it was proclaimed that "there is a severe threat from international terrorism, and cars have been used as a key means of transport for terrorists as well as constantly serving as weapons.
 It is therefore necessary to monitor and track all vehicles in the prefecture."

 Demographics

-According to the 2000 census, Bayingolin has 1,056,970 inhabitants (population density: 2.28 per km2).

-As of 2015, 826,063 of the 1,393,812 residents of the county were Han Chinese, 440,283 were Uyghur, 64,979 were Hui and 50,091 were Mongol.
+As of the 2020 census, Bayingolin had 1,509,233 inhabitants, 53.3% of whom were Han Chinese, 36.4% Uyghur, 5.3% Hui and 4.0% Mongol.

-Ethnic groups in Bayingolin

-When Bayingolin was established in 1954, Mongols comprised 35% of the prefecture's population.
-Due to development needs and migration, the Han population increased from 1,682 in the region of Bayingolin in 1947 to over 660,000 in 2004.
+When Bayingolin was established in 1954, Mongols comprised 35 per cent of the prefecture's population.
+However, due to migration from elsewhere in China, the Han population increased from 1,682 in 1947 to over 660,000 by 2004.

-Population by ethnicity

 Subdivisions

-Bayin'gholin directly controls one county-level city, seven counties and one Hui autonomous county.
+Bayingolin directly controls one county-level city, seven counties and one Hui autonomous county.